MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-fod-19.md

 6. After the progress bar completes, restart the operating system.

-#### Release notes and suggestions for the optional Internet Explorer 11 package
+#### Release notes and suggestions for the Server Core App Compatibility FOD and Internet Explorer 11 optional package

 - After installation of the App Compatibility FOD and reboot of the server, the command console window frame color will change to a different shade of blue.